gautam132002/LFR/README.md

 ## Enjoy the DIY Experience

-Building a Line Following Robot is a fun and educational DIY project.
+Building a Line Following Robot with a binary control system is a fun and educational DIY project.
 Feel free to explore, experiment, and modify the design to suit your needs.
 Enjoy the journey of learning and creating your own robot!

 If you have any questions or need assistance, please don't hesitate to reach out.